Keizaal/Keizaal/index.md

 ---

 I hope this overview of Keizaal was helpful to you.
 If you like what you've read consider giving the modlist a try, click [here](https://keizaal.github.io/Keizaal/INSTALLATIONGUIDE.html) to go to the installation guide.
-If you have any specific questions about the modlist, feel free to contact Tate Taylor on [his community Discord server](https://discord.gg/eYZJFP8) to learn more.
+If you have any specific questions about the modlist, feel free to contact me (Tate Taylor) on [my community Discord server](https://discord.gg/eYZJFP8) to learn more.